-Question 23 Donations
+Question 25 Donations

-A company (including an unlisted company with five or fewer shareholders) can claim a deduction for donations it makes to any society, institution, association, organisation, trust or fund that has donee organisation status.
-You can view the list of these organisations at www.ird.govt.nz (search keyword: donee).
+A company (including an unlisted company with 5 or fewer shareholders) can claim a deduction for donations it makes to any society, institution, association, organisation, trust or fund that has donee organisation status.
+You can view the list of these organisation at ird.govt.nz/donee

-State-funded tertiary education institutions, state schools and state-integrated schools don't have to be approved to have donee organisation status.
+State-funded tertiary education institutions, state schools and state-integrated schools do not have to be approved to have donee organisation status.

-The deduction for donations can't be more than the company's net income after expenses (before the donation deduction is taken into account).
+The deduction for donations cannot be more than the company's net income after expenses (before the donation deduction is taken into account).
 Use the following steps to calculate the company's donation deduction.

-- If the amount in Box 22 is a loss, print nil in Box 23B. - If the donations made by the company exceed the amount in Box 22, copy the amount in Box 22 to Box 23B. - If the donations made by the company don't exceed the amount in Box 22, print the amount of the donations in Box 23B.
+- If the amount in Box 24 is a loss, print nil in Box 25B. - If the donations made by the company exceed the amount in Box 24, copy the amount in Box 24 to Box 25B. - If the donations made by the company do not exceed the amount in Box 24, print the amount of the donations in Box 25B.

-Question 25 Net losses brought forward
+Question 27 Net losses brought forward

-Losses from CFCs are not included in Box 25 - see Question 36 on page 39.
+Losses from CFCs are not included in Question 27 - see Question 39 on page 42.